brucefan1983/simple-ga-matlab/README.md

 ## Features

 * This is a small but working GA code, which is particularly useful to beginners.
-  Actually, I have used it in one of my published journal articles.
+  Actually, I have used it to optimize a functional (a function of a function) in one of my published journal articles.

 ## File organizations